h8d13/KAES-ARCH/README.md

 > Pipewire for audio as it's dep of KDE.
 > Also use NetworkManager in network section.
 > For gaphics drivers select appropriate to your hardware.
 > Don't skip any step.
+Personal preferences for reference.
+Use your prefered set-up.

 When prompted to chroot into new installation press no. Then type "poweroff" or "reboot"